LumingSun/ML4DB-paper-list/README.md

 * The PGM-index: a fully-dynamic compressed learned index with provable worst-case bounds (VLDB 2020)

 * A Tutorial on Learned Multi-dimensional Indexes (SIGSPATIAL 2020)

 * Benchmarking Learned Indexes (VLDB 2020)

+* Why Are Learned Indexes So Effective?
+(ICML 2020)
 ##### Index Recommendation
 * Index Selection in a Self- Adaptive Data Base Management System （SIGMOD 1976）